-Land must be taken into trust by the federal government if a tribe wishes to conduct Class II or Class III gaming
+Federal government must take land into trust for tribe to conduct Class II or Class III gaming

 Class II and III gaming must be conducted on Indian land that is held in trust by the United States.
 Indian lands include land within a tribe's jurisdiction, which can include a tribe's reservation land or other lands acquired by tribes (18 U.S. Code § 1151).
 Any lands acquired by a tribe outside of a reservation for gaming purposes must be taken into trust by the federal government through the DOI Bureau of Indian Affairs (BIA).
 IGRA (Section 20) generally prohibits gaming on Indian land that was acquired after 1988, unless certain exemptions are met.
 If a tribe wishes to have land it acquired after 1988 taken into trust for gaming purposes, the tribe must demonstrate that it qualifies for one of six exemptions to Section 20 before the process to put land into trust can proceed.
 Land in trust is exempt from land taxes and any local or state zoning laws, giving the tribe significant autonomy over land use decisions.

 The process of applying for and securing land in trust is often long and complicated.
 The application process includes a review of evidence of land ownership and a legal land survey; consultation with state and local officials who have regulatory jurisdiction over the land; a review of any agreements between the tribe and state and local governments, and a review of compliance with the National Environmental Policy Act, amongst other considerations.
 Furthermore, if the land was acquired after 1988, the requirement to meet at least one of six exemptions in IGRA Section 20 can add time and complexity to the process.
 There is no specified timeframe for the process, but previous applications have taken at least two to three years, and it is not uncommon to take up to 10 or more years.
 The time required for a land-into-trust application to be processed often depends on potential legal, political, or administrative challenges of each application.
 For example, the process may be further complicated if a tribe's claim to ancestral land is protested.
 In addition, few gaming-related land-into-trust applications have been approved under the current federal administration.

-The Pamunkey Tribe would need to have land taken into trust by the federal government and complete additional steps to conduct gaming in the state
+Pamunkey Tribe would need federal government to take land into trust and complete additional steps to conduct tribal gaming in Virginia

-The Pamunkey Tribe currently does not have land that is eligible for gaming in Virginia and would therefore need to have land taken into trust by the federal government to conduct a tribal gaming operation anywhere in the state.
+The Pamunkey Tribe currently does not have land that is eligible for gaming in Virginia and would therefore need to have land taken into trust by the federal government to conduct a tribal gaming operation.
 Although the Pamunkey currently reside on land in King William County, this land is not currently a federally recognized reservation.
 Therefore, by federal definition, this land does not qualify as the Indian land required for conducting Class II or Class III gaming.
 The land is not currently federally recognized because the treaty that recognizes the Pamunkey reservation (Treaty of Middle Plantation 1677) predates the United States and was created as an agreement between the Colonial Governor of Virginia and the tribe.
-To conduct either Class III or Class III gaming, the Pamunkey Tribe would be required to have its current land, or any additional acquired land, taken into trust by the federal government, likely as its initial reservation.
+To conduct either Class II or Class III gaming, the Pamunkey Tribe would be required to have its current land, or any additional acquired land, taken into trust by the federal government, likely as its initial reservation.